malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 4. **Quality control**: The quality assessment depends on the commitment and not by the extent someone has developed their projects.
 There is also peer-networking, mentor guidance, check-ins and certification at the end of each cohort.
 5. **Community**: we aim to connect a community of community builders who are empowered to design inclusive, not only open, research projects.

-Here I provided two separate systems that have evolved to recognise people for their work in two separate projects.
+Here I provided two different systems that have evolved to recognise people for different roles that have emerged separately in these projects.
 I want to make it clear that we can not and should not standardize the way we recognise labour (visible or invisible) across different research domains and open source communities.
-There is no silver bullet or a system that can equitably recognise different roles and contributions that emerge independently and sporadically in all projects.
+There is no silver bullet or a system that can equitably recognise diverse roles and contributions that emerge independently and sporadically in all projects.

 ## Closing remark